Dym077/Sea-dominion/README.md

 ## Testing

 ### PEP8 Testing
-The code has been tested with the pep8 validation tool, which currently returns no errors.
+- The code has been tested with the pep8 validation tool, which currently returns these error/ warnings:

+Results:
+- 117: E303 too many blank lines (2)
+- 125: E231 missing whitespace after ','
+- 125: E501 line too long (95 > 79 characters)
+- 159: E111 indentation is not a multiple of 4
+- 159: E117 over-indented
+- 194: E501 line too long (87 > 79 characters)
+- 220: W292 no newline at end of file
+* After correcting these errors, though, Gitpod will complain about them and the terminal will throw errors instead.
+The game works properly despite the errors that pep8 warns about.
 ### Input Testing
 - The input validation has been tested to check that the rules for the correct input works properly.
 - When the player is asked to type the username the screen should read: